calroc/Thun/docs/misc/Document.md

     5 1 >> u sqr u

 The interpreter could notice that `5 1 >>` and `u sqr` can proceed in parallel without interfering with each other.
-The `dipdip` combinator could be written to somehow hint to the interpreter that it should check for this posibility.
+The `dipdip` combinator could be written to somehow hint to the interpreter that it should check for this possibility.

 ## JIT